Mihiwhakatau is a customary welcome speech and traditional performance, performed in the Māori language, by local Māori.

 Mihiwhakatau - Māori welcome Speech in the Māori language, performed by local Māori

 Wahine Poi (Māori string with ball performance, female performers backed up by male performers)

 Haere rā (end of performance and goodbye, then introduction of guest speaker or head dignitary)

 Estimated time of performance is 10 to 15 minutes

 Performers come dressed in traditional Māori costume

-We charge based on number of performers required from 1 to 5
+We charge based on 5 performers.

 Any longer or bigger requirements by negotiation

 We’re so glad you this!

 Connect with Facebook to share your favs with your friends, and access your favs on the go.